yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

         age = a;
     }
 ```
-So this is how a `const` reference is passed as a parameter to a function. `const` reference parameter is widely used in C++ functions, and you should be using it whenever it is appropriate.
+So this is how a `const` reference is passed as a parameter to a method. `const` reference parameter is widely used in C++ functions, and you should be using it whenever it is appropriate.

 Now consider if we remove the reference and the `.setAge()` method only takes a `const` integer as a parameter.
 In this case, the `const` is not very useful.
-It still means that `a` cannot be changed inside the function, but it is not as useful as it is used as `const` reference parameter, because the parameter is **passed by value**, so in the `main()` function when we call `.setAge(i)`, we're making a copy of `i` and pass that to the method `.setAge()`.
-And whether the function `.setAge()` will use that copy as a `const` and non-`const`, we don't care, it's a copy anyway, do whenever you want:
+It still means that `a` cannot be changed inside the method, but it is not as useful as it is used as `const` reference parameter, because the parameter is **passed by value**, so in the `main()` function when we call `.setAge(i)`, we're making a copy of `i` and pass that to the method `.setAge()`.
+And whether the method `.setAge()` will use that copy as a `const` and non-`const`, we don't care, it's a copy anyway, do whenever you want:
 ```
     void setAge(const int a) {      // passed by value
         age = a;
     }
 ```
 So from the caller's point of view, this `const` is useless.
-If we overloaded this method with another function that takes integer as a parameter, the caller cannot differentiate these two functions.
+If we overloaded this method with another method that takes integer as a parameter, the caller cannot differentiate these two methods.
 So if we compile it, it will fail and with the message that the `.setAge()` cannot be overloaded.
 So from the caller's point, these two methods are the same:
 ```
 class Dag {
 ...